Mobile Billing UX.UI Design

 Evolving the concept through insight

-Based on user feedback, I refined the design and proposed improvements.
 Users preferred starting with the vehicle diagram but struggled with small touch targets.
 I recommended enhancing diagram-based navigation with clearer visual detail to improve accuracy and precision.

 (Implications from Evaluation)